 How popular is the baby name Leotabel in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Leotabel and check out all the blog posts that mention the name Leotabel.
+Plus, check out all the blog posts that mention the name Leotabel.

 The graph will take a few seconds to load, thanks for your patience.
 (Don't worry, it shouldn't take nine months.)
 If it's taking too long, try reloading the page.

 The Lane Sisters, a singing/acting trio famous during the ’30s and ’40s, actually began as the Mullican sisters.
 And there were 5 of them, not 3.

 The Mullican family of Iowa consisted of parents Lorenzo and Cora and daughters Leotabel (nn Leota), Martha, Dorothy (nn Lola), Rosemary and Priscilla.

 Four out of the five daughters pursued careers in entertainment, and three out of the four saw success in film.
 Along the way they changed their surname to “Lane,” so the final three — Priscilla, Rosemary and Lola — became known as the Lane Sisters.

 P.S.
 Remember that post about Torchy Blane?
 Lola Lane, one of the actresses who played Torchy, inspired Superman co-creator Jerry Siegel to create the character Lois Lane.

 For more inspiration, here are some -belle names that were used/invented during the early 20th century, according to SSA data.
 (Parents were as creative with -belle names back then as they are with -bella names today!)
 I think many of the below would work well with a -bella ending.